5 Common Misconceptions about Treating Sprained Ankles

 Causes

 A sprained ankle happens when your foot is turned inward and your ankle over-rotates.
-Sometimes, swelling or bruising can occur as a result of tripping and twisting the ankle.
-This often occurs when you do not wear proper hiking shoes that provide adequate support to the ankle.
+Sometimes, swelling or bruising can occur due to tripping and twisting the ankle.
+This often occurs when you wear improper hiking shoes that don’t adequately support the ankle.

 However, it is important to note that everyone is susceptible to ankle sprains, even if you have well-fitted shoes.
-Walking on uneven surfaces, which is something hikers are no stranger to, already exposes you to some degree of risk of sustaining a sprained ankle.
+Walking on uneven surfaces, which hikers are no strangers to, already exposes you to some degree of risk of sustaining a sprained ankle.

-The most common cause of sprained ankles is falling from a misstep and landing awkwardly, which is something that most hikers understand well.
-But not many are aware of the misconceptions towards treating sprained ankles.
+The most common cause of sprained ankles is falling from a misstep and landing awkwardly, which most hikers understand well.
+But not many are aware of the misconceptions about treating sprained ankles.

 man helps woman to heal sprained ankle while hiking